Riffat786/Start-Docs-as-Code-with-Me/docs/01-Environment-Setup/Install-Cursor.md

 <details>
 <summary><strong>Should you publish AI-generated documentation without reviewing it?</strong></summary>
-No.

-Always review AI-generated content for:
+No, always review AI-generated content for:

 - Accuracy
 - Completeness